 Best African Safari Lodges with Captivating Views

-- Bisate Lodge, Volcanoes National Park: Provides fascinating views of the peaks of Bisoke and Karisimbi volcanoes.
+- Bisate Lodge, Volcanoes National Park, Rwanda: Dramatic views of the peaks of Bisoke and Karisimbi volcanoes.

-- Londolozi Private Granite Suites, Kruger National Park: Set overlooking the park’s renowned granite rocks of Sabi River.
+- Londolozi Private Granite Suites, Kruger National Park, South Africa: Overlooking the incredible granite rocks of Sabi River.

-- Angama Mara, Masai Mara National Reserve: Offers tourists a spellbinding view of the Great Rift Valley.
+- Angama Mara, Masai Mara National Reserve, Kenya: Spellbinding views of the remarkable Great Rift Valley.

-- Ngorongoro Crater Lodge, Ngorongoro Conservation Area: An iconic view of the largest ‘Intact Volcanic Caldera.’
+- Ngorongoro Crater Lodge, Ngorongoro Conservation Area, Tanzania: An iconic view of the largest intact volcanic caldera.

 African Safari Camps Overlooking Popular Waterholes

-- Arathusa Safari Lodge, Sabi Sands Game Reserve: Well-known for big five sightings, especially leopards, the camp has a swimming pool overlooking the Arathusa waterhole.
+- Arathusa Safari Lodge, Sabi Sands Game Reservem South Africa: Well-known for big five sightings, especially leopards, the camp has a swimming pool overlooking the Arathusa waterhole.

-- Halali Rest Camp, Etosha National Park: A popular spot for elephant, leopard, and rhino viewing, it has a floodlit waterhole that enhances night-time animal viewing.
+- Halali Rest Camp, Etosha National Park, Namibia: A popular spot for elephant, leopard and rhino viewing, the camp has a floodlit waterhole which is ideal for night-time animal viewing.

-- Hippo Pools, Kruger National Park: With a high probability of buffalo, crocodiles, elephant, and hippos sightings, the hippo pool provides a perfect lookout for tourists.
+- Hippo Pools, Kruger National Park, South Africa: With a high probability of buffalo, crocodiles, elephant and hippo sightings, the pool provides a perfect lookout for visitors.

-- Savute Safari Lodge, Chobe National Park: Has a swimming pool and sundeck overlooking the waterhole, with sightings of elephant, impala, kingfishers, and kudu.
+- Savute Safari Lodge, Chobe National Park, Botswana: A swimming pool and sundeck overlook the waterhole with regular sightings of elephant, impala, kingfishers and kudu.

-- Senyati Safari Camp, Botswana: The waterhole attracts banded mongoose, buffalo, elephants, hyena, monkey baboons, roan antelope, sable, and warthogs.
-Few lucky tourists can also be surprised with leopard sightings.
+- Senyati Safari Camp, Botswana: The waterhole attracts banded mongoose, buffalo, elephants, hyena, monkey baboons, roan antelope, sable and warthogs, and if your lucky, leopard.